RetroIndieJosh/shift/CONTRIBUTING.md

 - A quick summary and/or background
 - Steps to reproduce
     - Be specific!
-  - Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
+    - Give sample code if possible
-- What you expected would happen
+- What you expected to happen
-- What actually happens
+- What *actually* happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+- Notes (why might this be happening? what did you try that didn't work? any ideas on a proposed fix?)

 I *love* thorough bug reports.